harshchaudh/picTalk/README.md

 source path/to/venv/bin/activate
 ```

 Packages can be installed using the command `pip3 install <<package>>`, where **package** is the package that needs to be installed.
-Refer to the `requirments.txt` to get a full list of python packages.
+Refer to the `requirments.txt` to get a full list of Python packages.
 To install all packages from `requirements.txt`, navigate to the project directory and run the command,

 ```
 pip install -r requirements.txt